Electro-Magnetic Space-Time Duality for 2+1-Dimensional Stationary Classical Solutions: Conclusions

-We also concluded that such dualities are not related to the usual electromagnetic duality of the gauge fields and although valid for four dimensional solutions with cylindrical symmetry cannot be generalized to generic stationary solutions in four dimensions.
-However we give an example in six dimensional space-time that show that our dualities can be generalized to $N$-form theories in higher dimensional space-times.
+It is also explicitly concluded that the dualities studied are not related to the electromagnetic duality of the electromagnetic fields and, although valid for four dimensional solutions with cylindrical symmetry, cannot be generalized to generic solutions on $3+1$-dimensional systems.
+However we give an example in six dimensional space-time that show that the dualities can be generalized to $N$-form theories in higher dimensional space-times.